 - Maria Bond, Appointed by Council

-- Tim Ford, Senior Independent Director (from 1 August 2020)
+- Tim Ford, Interim Treasurer (from 26 April 2021) and Senior Independent Director

 - Professor Dorothy Griffiths OBE, Appointed by Council

-- Mesar Hameed, Elected by Professional Service Staff
+- Mesar Hameed, Elected by Professional Services Staff (until 31 July 2021)

 - Catherine Mealing-Jones, Appointed by Council